Childhood nudity

-In contemporary rural villages of Sub-Saharan Africa, both boys and girls are allowed to play totally nude, and women bare their breasts in the belief that the meaning of naked bodies is not limited to sexuality.
-In Lagos, Nigeria, some parents continue to allow children to be naked until puberty.
-There is now an issue with strangers taking photographs, and they worry about pedophiles, but parents want kids to have the same freedom they remember from their own childhood and grow up with a positive body image.
+Before the final decades of the 20th century, the nudity of all small children, and boys until puberty, was viewed as non-sexual in Western culture.
+Since the 1980s, there has been a shift in attitudes by those who associate nudity with the threat of child abuse and exploitation, which has been described by some as a moral panic.
+Other societies continue to maintain the need for openness and freedom for healthy child development, allowing children to be nude without shame in safe environments.

 Stages of human development

-A report issued in 2009 on child sexual development in the United States by the National Child Traumatic Stress Network asserted that children have a natural curiosity about their own bodies and the bodies of others.
+A report issued in 2009 on child sexual development in the United States by the National Child Traumatic Stress Network addressed the questions parents have about what to expect as their children grow up.
+Preschool children have a natural curiosity about their own bodies and the bodies of others, and little modesty in their behaviors.
 The report recommended that parents learn what is normal in regard to nudity and sexuality at each stage of a child's development and refrain from overreacting to their children's nudity-related behaviors unless there are signs of a problem (e.g. anxiety, aggression, or sexual interactions between children not of the same age or stage of development).
-The general advice for caregivers is to find ways of setting boundaries without giving the child a sense of shame.
-Parents and caregivers need to understand that a child's explorations of their own and others bodies are motivated by curiosity, not anything similar to adult sexuality.
+The general advice for non-family caregivers is to find ways of setting boundaries without giving the child a sense of shame.
+Both parents and caregivers need to understand that a child's explorations of their own and others bodies are motivated by curiosity, not adult sexuality.